 You hope you harvest.
 See, that’s the thing about hunting, you don’t always harvest.
 That’s why it’s called hunting, it’s not a guarantee.
 A couple years ago after all the time spent out in the elements, we didn’t harvest one single deer.

 You bring that harvest home and the real work begins.
 It is not simple, easy, or for the lighthearted to not only kill an animal, but to process it so you can eat it.
 All of this… hunting is a necessary life skill.
-Not everyone has the ability, the funding, or the desire to live off grocery stores.
-We hunt for survival.
+Not everyone has the ability, the funding, or the desire to live off grocery stores and conventional food.

 I already touched on the killing to eat portion of the aforementioned debate.
 However, I want to remind you, we all have blood on our hands.
 My way of humanely harvesting a deer is much better than cutting down an animals habitat for the sake of progress.
 What happens when we remove that habitat?
 The animals die off, they are stuck in urbanized areas and hit with cars or they starve, their populations suffer tremendously.
 What happens to all of that meat?
 Sadly, most of the time it’s wasted on the side of the road.